windvalley/gossh/docs/config.md

   # as this value when executing command/script.
   # Available vaules: zh_CN.UTF-8, en_US.UTF-8, etc.
   # Default: "" (null means do not export)
-  lang: ""
+  lang:

   # Number of concurrent connections.
   # Default: 1
   concurrency: 1

+  # Linux Command Blacklist for gossh subcommands 'command' and 'script'.
+  # Commands listed in this blacklist will be prohibited from executing on remote hosts for security reasons.
+  # You can add flag '-n, --no-safe-check' to disable this feature.
+  # Default: [rm, reboot, halt, shutdown, init, mkfs, mkfs.*, umount, dd]
+  command-blacklist:
+    [rm, reboot, halt, shutdown, init, mkfs, mkfs.*, umount, dd]

 output:
   # File to which messages are output.
   # Default: ""
-  file: ""
+  file:

   # Output messages in json format.
   # Default: false
   json: false

+  # Condense output and disable color.
+  # Default: false
+  condense: false

   # Show debug messages.
   # Default: false
   verbose: false

-  # Do not output messages to screen (except error messages).
+  # Do not output messages to screen.
   # Default: false
   quite: false